 While there are many similarities, there is no way to make an all inclusive list of what to expect when you go into labor.
 But here is what I experienced and you may too.

-After reaching 37 weeks gestation I was so ready for baby to come out.
+After reaching 37 weeks gestation I was so ready for my baby to come out.
 By this point, I was far too big to tie my shoes without a struggle.
 Sleeping comfortably was nonexistent.
 I couldn’t go more than 20 minutes without feeling like I needed to pee.

 The list could go on and on.
 So, any twinge of discomfort I found myself thinking “maybe now?”.
 I knew the likelihood of having my first baby early was pretty slim, but those last few weeks of pregnancy you will grasp any straw of hope.

 Each doctors appointment from this point on you start hoping the doctor will tell you that you are dilating more and more getting ready to go into labor.
 For me, I stayed stagnant at 1cm for three weeks.

 Bounce on a ball.
 Climb stairs.
 Eat spicy food.
 These are a few of the recommendations you will see if you search “how to go into labor sooner”.

 Let me save you the time and effort of your research.
 The baby will come when the baby wants to come.
 No amount of Chipotle will urge the baby to come it any sooner than she has planned.
 But have at it.
 It is delicious!

 I had a doctors appointment two days after my EDD (expected date of delivery).
 Wouldn’t you know, 1cm dilated… still.
 So we scheduled for induction for the following Sunday (1 week after the EDD).